OPUS-Lightphenexx/OPUS-Lightphenexx/README.md

 - 🔭 I’m currently working on LaTex for my Homework,Python Machine learning and MySQL Database
 - 🌱 Learning Math and Applied Mathmatics
-- ⚡ Fun fact: Be sure to check out the game Called OPUS Echo of Starsong made by Sigono
+- ⚡ Fun fact: Be sure to check out the game Called OPUS Echo of Starsong made by SIGONO
 - 🌏 Languages:I speak Two languages(Mandarin Chinese and English)
 - 💬 Contact: lightphenexx@outlook.com